KNSoft/AlleyWind/README.md

 AlleyWind is an advanced Win32-based and open-sourced utility that helps you to manage system's windows.
 AlleyWind could:
 + Displays a graphical tree of relationships among windows, and search what you want
 + Shows the properties of selected window(s), and some of them could be modified:
-    + Text, Style, Extended Style and Class Style
+    + Text, Font, Position, Size, Style, Extended Style and Class Style
     + Visibility, Availability, and Topmost property
     + Hot Key, Visual Style, Display Affinity and Layered properties
 + Obtains private properties (e.g., address of window or dialog callback procedure) by using code injection technology